Analog vs Digital Phone Lines: Differences, Advantages, Applications

 Practical Applications of Analog and Digital Phone Lines

 Almost all new phone lines today are digital, with telecom companies retiring their copper wire infrastructure.
-However, landlines still use analog signals in rural areas where digital infrastructure isn’t available.
+However, landlines still use analog lines in rural areas where digital infrastructure isn’t available.

 Meanwhile, digital phone lines have widespread applications.
 Since they can support VoIP systems and video conferencing, they’re ideal for modern office environments.
 Call centers also rely on digital phone lines to manage high call volumes efficiently.